Business Casual: 5 Ways to Make Dressing for Work More Affordable

 Let’s start with the basics: What constitutes as “business casual” and what doesn’t?
 While the exact guidelines may vary from one employer to the next, there are a few rules that generally apply.

 For men, the business casual look is pretty simple: a nice shirt paired with dressy pants and professional-looking shoes.
-Long-sleeved button-down shirts are the standard, but short-sleeved button downs are usually suitable as well.
+Long-sleeved button-down shirts are the standard, but short-sleeved button downs or work polo shirts are usually suitable as well.
 Depending on your office, a nice sweater may also be acceptable.
 Look for dress pants or a nice pair of slacks or corduroy pants.
 For shoes, opt for dress shoes or classy loafers.

 The ladies have a few more options.
 Modest dresses are appropriate, but not required.
 Button-down shirts, wrap-around blouses and other dressy options work well for shirts.
 Bottoms can be dress pants or a knee-length pencil skirt.
 Opt for nice dress shoes, preferably with closed toes.
 Some employers allow heels with open toes, but many do not.
 Save your favorite strappy sandals for a night on the town.